rapPayne/AgileGadgets-com/src/pages/blog/kaggle-dataset-google-colab.md

 stratified_sample['Summary'] = stratified_sample['Summary'].apply(lambda tokens: ' '.join(tokens))
 stratified_sample['Text'] = stratified_sample['Text'].apply(lambda tokens: ' '.join(tokens))
 ```
+We now have sentence again, but sentences that sound like <a href="https://www.youtube.com/watch?v=_K-L9uhsBLM" target="_blank" rel="noopener noreferrer">Kevin from The Office</a>.
+Instead of "I love this extremely good product!", we have "love extreme good product".

 ## Step 6: Split the Data into Training and Testing Sets